UdeS-CoBIUS/LSC-ncRNA/README.md

-# LSC-ncRNA
-Large Scale Classification of non-coding RNA
+# :rna LSC-ncRNA : Large Scale Classification of non-coding RNA

 # General use